Additional Concepts

 Debouncing.
 Suppose we have a textfield for a

-) matters.
+usernameand you want to fetch the github repositories for whatever is typed in there.
+If the user types"keajs", you will actually make five requests ("k","ke", ...), while only the last one ("keajs") matters.
 It's smarter to wait a few hundred milliseconds before making a request in case the user enters another character.Out-of-order network requests.
 In the example above, suppose we intend to search for

-has already finished?
+"keajs".
+We type"ke"and pause for a moment.
+A network request gets sent to fetch the repositories for the user"ke".
+We then complete the string into"keajs"and make another request.
+What happens if the first request for"ke"is slow and comes back after the request for"keajs"has already finished?
 Without tracking this explicitly, we might incorrectly override the list of repositories and show whatever network request finished last, no matter what username is in the searchfield.

 Breakpoints solve both of those scenarios.
 They are passed as the second argument to listeners,

-after the payload
+after the payload.

-, the code will pause for delay
+If you call await breakpoint(delay), the code will pause for delay milliseconds before

 resuming.
 In case the action you're listening to gets dispatched again during this delay,